Managing the Hazards of Flare Systems

 - final thoughts and advice on flare system safety

-This option allows you to purchase the course for up to 10 individual users at a significantly reduced price of £995 + VAT.
-Contact us for more information at email@example.com.
+If you have several people you want to train, take a look at our multiple user option – allowing you to purchase the course for up to 10 individual users at a significantly reduced price of £995 + VAT.